simonireilly/funk-stack/README.md

 You can find the CloudFormation template that Architect generated for you in the sam.yaml file.

-To find it on AWS, you can search for [CloudFormation](https://console.aws.amazon.com/cloudformation/home) (make sure you're looking at the correct region!) and find the name of your stack (the name is a PascalCased version of what you have in `app.arc`, so by default it's RemixGrungeStackStaging and RemixGrungeStackProduction) that matches what's in `app.arc`, you can find all of your app's resources under the "Resources" tab.
+To find it on AWS, you can search for [CloudFormation](https://console.aws.amazon.com/cloudformation/home) (make sure you're looking at the correct region!) and find the name of your stack (the name is a PascalCased version of what you have in `app.arc`, so by default it's RemixPop-PunkStackStaging and RemixPop-PunkStackProduction) that matches what's in `app.arc`, you can find all of your app's resources under the "Resources" tab.

 ## GitHub Actions